-The fluorene molecule ( $C{13}H{10}$ ) is an isocyclic aromatic hydrocarbon composed of two benzene rings which are connected via a direct carbon-carbon bond and an adjacent methylene bridge (Figure 1.1).
+The fluorene molecule ($C{13}H{10}$) is an isocyclic aromatic hydrocarbon composed of two benzene rings which are connected via a direct carbon-carbon bond and an adjacent methylene bridge (Figure1.1).
 It was first isolated from coal tar in 1867 and its structure was elucidated already several years later.
 The methylene bridge forces the two phenyl rings to be planar which increases their orbital overlap and the degree of conjugation of the aromatic system.
 This is why fluorene absorbs at longer wavelengths than the structurally closely related biphenyl.
-In bare fluorene, the protons at the $sp^3$ carbon in the methylene bridge (9-position) exhibit a significant CH acidity ( $pK_A = 22.9$ ) since the resulting aromatic fluorenyl anion is efficiently resonance.
-Consequently, in the presence of base, fluorene easily reacts at the 9-position with electrophiles oxidation to 9-fluorenone is another frequently observed reaction, which is also favoured by resonance stabilization because the $\pi$ -conjugated system is extended.
+In bare fluorene, the protons at the sp3 carbon in the methylene bridge (9-position) exhibit a significant CH acidity ($pK_A = 22.9$) since the resulting aromatic fluorenyl anion is efficiently resonance.
+Consequently, in the presence of base, fluorene easily reacts at the 9-position with electrophiles oxidation to 9fluorenone is another frequently observed reaction, which is also favoured by resonance stabilization because the π -conjugated system is extended.
 One of the most important strategies prevent such unwanted reactions is the double alkylation or arylation of fluorene, which has the additional advantage of introducing side groups that enhance the solubility in organic solvents.
-The most susceptible positions for electrophilic aromatic substitutions are positions 2 and 7, although frequently also minor by products, most notably the 4-isomers, are observed 1.
+The most susceptible positions for electrophilic aromatic substitutions are positions 2 and 7, although frequently also minor by products, most notably the 4-isomers, are observed1.
+Fluorene-based aromatic compounds are of increasing interest as building blocks for the production of drugs and pharmaceuticals and as fine chemicas of industrial relevance2-6 including applications in the production of thermosetting plastics and lubricating materials.
+In addition, fluorene-based polymers and copolymers are of interest owing to their unusual optical and electrical properties and are for that reason commonly used in organic light-emitting diodes, flat panel displays and in solar cells7-10.